dynamsoft-docs/capture-vision-docs-server/programming/java/release-notes/java-3.md

 ### Bug Fixes

-- Fixed an issue where the system might attempt to load corrupted model resource files in rare cases.
+- Fixed an issue where the SDk might attempt to load corrupted model resource files in rare cases.

 ## 3.4.1000 (02/05/2026)